Adnan-Yonathan/DeltaSportsFinal/README.md

 - **Odds rate limits**: Watch Odds-API.io headers (`x-ratelimit-*`); trim `ODDS_BOOKMAKERS`, use `/api/odds/multi`, and lean on line snapshots where possible.
 - **Empty schedules/props**: Verify sport/league keys and timezone filters; confirm provider has events today; pass `live=true` when appropriate.
 - **Live data gaps**: Injuries and recent form fall back to live fetches when the Supabase cache is empty; run `ingest:*` jobs to refresh regularly.
+- **Betting splits unavailable**: If chat can’t return % bets/% handle, try specifying the sport or a near-term matchup; some events may not publish splits.
 - **Voice input**: Ensure `ELEVENLABS_API_KEY` is set; browsers must allow mic access.

 ---